Skip to main content

 Instructions

-Find which resumes list a given badge skill.
+Find which resumes list one or more given badge skills.
 Returns resume identity and matched skill names only — more token-efficient than list_resumes when filtering by skill.
+Accepts either a single skill string or a list of skills to filter by multiple at once.

 Input Schema